Drugs used in diabetes, glucagon-like peptide-1 (GLP-1) analogues. ATC code:

 (-0.32%, 95% CI: -0.41 to -0.24) at week 40, but a formal control group was not available.
 During the 26 weeks, there were 12 serious events in 235 patients (5.1%) using liraglutide, whereas there were 6 serious adverse events in 232 patients (2.6%) using exenatide.
 There was no consistent pattern with respect to system organ class of events.

 The absorption of liraglutide following subcutaneous administration is slow, reaching maximum concentration 8-12 hours post dosing.
-Estimated maximum liraglutide concentration was 9.4 nmol/l for a subcutaneous single dose of liraglutide 0.6 mg.
+Estimated maximum liraglutide concentration was 9.4 nmol/l (mean body weight approximately 73 kg) for a subcutaneous single dose of liraglutide 0.6 mg.
 At 1.8 mg liraglutide, the average steady state concentration of liraglutide (AUCτ/24

-) reached approximately 34 nmol/l.
+) reached approximately 34 nmol/l (mean body weight approximately 76 kg).
+The exposure of liraglutide decreases with increasing body weight.
 Liraglutide exposure increased proportionally with dose.
 The intra-subject coefficient of variation for liraglutide AUC was 11% following single dose administration.

 Absolute bioavailability of liraglutide following subcutaneous administration is approximately 55%.

 The apparent volume of distribution after subcutaneous administration is 11-17 l.
 The mean volume of distribution after intravenous administration of liraglutide is 0.07 l/kg.
 Liraglutide is extensively bound to plasma proteins (>98%).